icopy-site/awesome/docs/awesome/awesome-material-ui.md

 - [Material Theme Editor](https://material.io/resources/theme-editor/) - Create and customize your Material theme.
 - [Components Extra](https://github.com/alexandre-lelain/components-extra) - Provides a set of "molecule" components built on top of Material-UI such as a Footer, a CookiesBanner, a BackToTop button and other complex elements highly customizable to help developers build the macro parts of their UI very quickly.
 Those components are often duplicated across sites - this library solves this exact problem.
+- [React Admin](https://marmelab.com/react-admin/) - A frontend Framework for building admin applications running in the browser, on top of REST/GraphQL APIs, using ES6, React and Material Design.

 ## Components